MindSphere Gateway¶

 Authorization¶

-Though MindSphere Gateway applies security measures to protect web applications and services in the MindSphere backend, every web application and service is responsible to apply authorization validations to ensure working access control.
+Though Industrial IoT Gateway applies security measures to protect web applications and services in the Insights Hub backend, every web application and service is responsible for applying authorization validations to ensure working access control.

 Required claims¶